Toggle menu

 In some instances, it is necessary to place children with a connected person in an emergency; in these circumstances a brief assessment will be completed by the child's social worker and agreement sought to place the child under Regulation 24 of the Care Planning, Placement and Case Review (England) Regulations 2010.
 Where agreed, the connected carer will be given temporary approval as a foster carer for a period of 16 weeks (which can, in particular circumstances be extended for a further 8 weeks).
 It is the responsibility of the Recruitment and Assessment Team to complete the full suitability to foster assessment and present it to Fostering Panel and Agency Decision Maker within this period of temporary approval.

-Assessment of supported lodgings providers
+Assessment of supporting lodgings providers

 Supported Lodgings are a form of temporary supported accommodation for young people who are not ready to live independently for a variety of reasons.
 The young people requiring supported accommodation will be care experienced young people and young people aged from 16 years (and have left school), to 21 years who are either Looked After and or vulnerable young people, who are unable to live in their home environment.